 FOR A HELPFUL GUIDE THROUGH PS1'S ADMISSION PROCESS, CLICK HERE

 Both parents (when applicable, even when living in separate households) are required to tour the school before their Parent Interview.
 An application does not have to be submitted before taking a tour.
-Tours are for parents only and give you a chance to ask questions and experience our program in-person.
+Tours are for parents only and give you a chance to ask questions and experience our program in-depth.
 Space is limited and reservations are required.
 We highly recommend you attend a tour as soon as you are able.
 Click here to sign-up for an upcoming tour.

-Once an application has been submitted and both parents, when applicable, have toured, the Admissions Office is able to schedule the appointments, one being the Parent Interview (the other is the Child Visit).
+Once an application has been submitted and both parents have toured, the Admissions Office is able to schedule the appointments, one being the Parent Interview (the other is the Child Visit).
 Both parents (when applicable, even when living in separate households) are required to attend the Parent Interview.
-Parents meet with the Director of Admissions to discuss their family’s educational expectations and goals.
+Parents meet with the Director of Admissions for approximately 45 minutes to discuss their family’s educational expectations and goals.

-Once an application has been submitted and both parents, when applicable, have toured, the Admissions Office is able to schedule the appointments, one being the Child Visit (the other is the Parent Interview).
-This is a time for your child to try PS1 on and to interact with their age group and participate in the daily life of the school.
+Once an application has been submitted and parents have toured, the Admissions Office is able to schedule the appointments, one being the Child Visit (the other is the Parent Interview).
+This is a time for your child to try PS1 on and to interact with their age group.
+They will get to participate in the daily life of the school.
 The Child Visit lasts an hour for 4-6 year olds and a half or full day for applicants ages 7 and above.
 Parents will get more exposure to the daily life if PS1.
 Specific Child Visit guidelines are shared with an applicant family ahead of the Child Visit appointment to ensure a great visit.

 EVALUATION FORMS AND TRANSCRIPTS

 Please Note: There are two different forms, one for students already enrolled in elementary school and one for preschool students.
 The deadline to receive the following forms is January 14, 2019 for all new applicants.

 Download a preschool evaluation (PDF, 1.0Mb)